Los Angeles, CA | Irvine, CA

 DOCTOR OF MUSICAL ARTS

-Being a graduate of both European and US top musical schools, Dr. Khomyakov absorbed the very best teaching skills from the both ends of the world.
-Over the past 10 years Dr. Khomyakov accumulated incomparable international teaching experience.
-His pedagogical talent was appreciated during his teaching at Moscow Conservatory and USC Thornton School, and has been recognized with numerous top-level awards.
+Dr. Khomyakov has absorbed the very best teaching skills from both ends of the world.
+Over the past 18 years, he has accumulated incomparable international teaching experience.
+His pedagogical talent was appreciated during his teaching at the Moscow Conservatory, Saddleback College, USC Thornton School, Stetson University, and has been recognized with numerous top-level awards.
 He raised three generations of His graduates successfully continue their major in piano at the world's best conservatories, like Juilliard School, Stanford University, Moscow Conservatory, USC Thornton School.

 His passionate dedication to teaching causes unique individual approach, with wise understanding of strengths and weaknesses of each student.
 In a constant collaboration with younger students' parents, Dr. Khomyakov builds a strong learning strategy, that results into the most efficient home practicing and preparation for each lesson.

-HIs piano teaching incorporates music theory and ear training from the child's very first steps in music, which is extremely important for fast and successful development of a young pianist.
+HIs piano teaching incorporates music theory and advanced ear training learning from the very first steps in music, which is known to be extremely important for fast and successful development of a young pianist.
 In fact Dr. Khomyakov is the only specialist in California offering the Russian Special Music School system of an early music development - the most crucial foundation that guarantees quick and effortless progress in the later steps in music theory, performance, improvisation, and composition.
-The materials used during the lessons are exclusive, and go far beyond the typical theory books available in the US, allowing more systematic, deep and intensive learning.
+The materials used during the lessons are exclusive, and go far beyond the conventional theory books available in the US, allowing more logical, systematic, practical, and intensive learning.